BogdanGryekhovodov/tokend/user-guide/docs/User-issued-tokens/check-the-state-of-the-requests.md

-# Check the state of the requests
+# Check the requests state

 If you go to **Requests **in the navigation bar, you will be able to check the state of your requests by clicking on the following tabs: